 All parameters are entered using the same method.
-If the current value of the displayed parameter is correct, then step on to the next (either down or to the right, or as desired).

-The keys on the terminal used for data are:
+If the current value of the displayed parameters are correct, move to the next page (either UP or DOWN arrows).
+Once a parameter value has been pressed, the entry pad will be displayed.
+The symbols available on the entry pad are: